-6. Under the proposal, each class of Shares of any Fund would be offered in periodic closings generally as described in Section I.3 above, with such variations as a Fund's Board determines to be appropriate.
-One or more new Share classes (the "New Classes") may charge a differing front-end sales load, contingent deferred sales charges ("CDSC"), early withdrawal charge ("Repurchase Fee") and/or an annual asset-based service and/or distribution fee.
-Applicants anticipate that Initial Class Shares would be offered as described herein, subject to any modifications in response to terms requested by the financial intermediaries through which the Funds are distributed.
-Each class of Shares of any Fund would comply with the provisions of Rule 12b-1 under the 1940 Act or any successor thereto or replacement rules, as if that rule applied to closed-end funds electing to be regulated as BDCs, and with the provisions of Rule 2310 of the Financial Industry Regulatory Authority, Inc. ("FINRA") Manual ("FINRA Rule 2310").12
+6. Under the proposal, each class of Shares of any Fund would be offered in periodic closings, with such variations as a Fund's Board determines to be appropriate.
+One or more Share classes may charge a differing front-end sales load, contingent deferred sales charges ("CDSC"), early withdrawal charge ("Repurchase Fee") and/or an annual asset-based service and/or distribution fee.
+Each class of Shares of any Fund would comply with the provisions of Rule 12b-1 under the 1940 Act or any successor thereto or replacement rules, as if that rule applied to closed-end funds electing to be regulated as BDCs, the provisions of Rule 2310 of the Financial Industry Regulatory Authority, Inc. ("FINRA") Manual ("FINRA Rule 2310") for Funds conducting a public offering, and FINRA Rule 2310 for Funds conducting a Private Offering, as if such Private Offering under the rule.14

-11 Each of the board of trustees of the APC Fund and the boards of trustees or directors of any Future Fund is referred to as a "Board."
+13 Each of the boards of trustees or directors of any Fund is referred to as a "Board."

-12 Any reference to FINRA Rule 2310 includes any successor or replacement rule that may be adopted by FINRA.
+14 Any reference to FINRA Rule 2310 includes any successor or replacement rule that may be adopted by FINRA.

-FINRA Rule 2310 applies to public offerings of unlisted continuously offered BDCs because such BDCs' offerings meet that rule's definition of a "direct participation program" ("DPP").13 The Commission approved FINRA Rule 2310 in May 2009 to apply to DPPs and unlisted real estate investment trusts.
+FINRA Rule 2310 applies to continuous public offerings of unlisted BDC securities because such BDCs' public offerings meet that rule's definition of a "direct participation program" ("DPP").15 The Commission approved FINRA Rule 2310 in May 2009 to apply to DPPs and unlisted real estate investment trusts.
 FINRA Rule 2310 caps the amount of (i) organization and offering expenses at 15% of gross proceeds and (ii) all items of compensation from whatever source payable to underwriters, broker-dealers and affiliates thereof at 10.0% of gross proceeds.
 In addition, FINRA Rule 2310 provides a set of provisions relating to, among other things, suitability standards on recommended transactions, limits on non-cash gifts and non-cash entertainment, and payments for an associated person to attend training or educational meetings.
+While FINRA Rule 2310 by its terms is only applicable to public offerings, any Fund whose Shares are sold in Private Offerings would comply with FINRA Rule 2310 as if such Private Offering were a public offering under the rule.

-The Current Fund intends to offer multiple share classes, with each class having a different upfront sales load, if any, to cover the costs of selling fund shares and different distribution and/or service fees to accommodate the particular features of different distribution channels.
-In addition to offering one or more share classes similar to the APC Fund's Initial Class, which will be distributed through participating broker-dealers, the Current Fund anticipates that it will offer one or more share classes that will be made available primarily through fee-based programs, through participating broker-dealers, through certain registered investment advisers and/or through bank trust departments.
-Although the specifics of the class structure cannot be predicted, the Current Fund anticipates that the structure of the proposed classes would be consistent with compensation guidelines put forth by the different financial intermediaries through which the Funds are distributed.
+If a Fund offers multiple share classes, each class may have a different upfront sales load, if any, to cover the costs of selling fund shares and different distribution and/or service fees to accommodate the particular features of different distribution channels.
+A Fund may offer one or more share classes distributed through participating broker-dealers, as well as one or more share classes that will be made available primarily through fee-based programs, through participating broker-dealers, through bank trust departments.
+Although the specifics of the class structure cannot be predicted, the Applicants anticipate that the structure of the proposed classes would be consistent with compensation guidelines put forth by the different financial intermediaries through which the Funds are distributed.
 In addition, the structure would comply with the provisions of FINRA Rule 2310.
 The structures of the proposed classes of Shares are described in more detail below under "Statement of Facts - Proposed Class Structure and Characteristics."